-A commitment statement must be completed, signed and dated by the apprentice, their employer, and the University (as the training provider) before the apprenticeship can start.
+A training plan (formerly known as commitment statement) must be completed, signed and dated by the apprentice, their employer, and the University (as the training provider) before the apprenticeship can start.

-The commitment statement summarises the obligations of the University, the employer and apprentice.
+The training plan summarises the obligations of the University, the employer and apprentice.
 It sets out:

 - the planned content and schedule for training;

 - what is expected and offered by the employer, the University and the apprentice; and

 - how to resolve queries or complaints.

 The training plan must be signed by each party and is retained by the University as part of the evidence pack for each apprentice.